maarky/jwt/README.md

 ####getHeader(string $header): Option

 Retrieve a specific header.
 Returns a Some if the header is found, otherwise a None.
-Documentation on Some and None can be found [here](https://github.com/maarky/option).

     $headers = [
         'typ' => 'JWT',